MihailKovachev/Razon/vault/Mathematics/Analysis/Real Analysis/Real Vector Functions/Vector Fields/Integration/Vector Line Integrals.md

 >>
 >

 The aforementioned theorem guarantees that the [line integrals](Vector%20Line%20Integrals.md) of a [vector field](../Real%20Vector%20Field.md) $\mathbf{F}$ over [continuously differentiable](../../Parametric%20Curves/Differentiation/Differentiability%20of%20Parametric%20Curves.md) [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizations) of the same [curve](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md) $\mathcal{C}$ which are [equivalent](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations) up to a [continuously differentiable](../../../Real%20Functions/Differentiation/Derivatives.md) [reparametrization](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md) are either equal or equal in magnitude but opposite in sign.
-However, while some [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizatoins) may be [equivalent](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations) amongst each other and some other [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizatoins) may also be [equivalent](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations) amongst each other, this does not ensure that the two groups of [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizatoins) are *all* [equivalent](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations).
+However, while some [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizations) may be [equivalent](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations) amongst each other and some other [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizations) may also be [equivalent](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations) amongst each other, this does not ensure that these groups of [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizations) are *all* [equivalent](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations).
 If we want to define the notion of a line integral over a curve geometrically, we need to determine which equivalence class to consider.
 A very natural choice is based on the [equivalence of regular injective parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Equivalence%20of%20Parametrizations).
 Since these [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizatoins) are [injective](../../../../Functions/Types%20of%20Functions/Injection.md), the absolute value of the [line integrals](Vector%20Line%20Integrals.md) of $\mathbf{F}$ over them depend only on the [length](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md) of $\mathcal{C}$ and are thus equal.
-However, each of these [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizatoins) still has one of two possible [orientations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Orientation%20of%20Equivalent%20Parametrizations).
+However, each of these [parametrizations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Parametrizations) still has one of two possible [orientations](../../../../../Geometry/Euclidean%20Geometry/Curves/Curves.md#Orientation%20of%20Equivalent%20Parametrizations).
 This leaves us with two options for defining the line integral of $\mathbf{F}$ over $\mathcal{C}$, none of which is objectively better.

 >[!DEFINITION] Definition: Vector Line Integrals over Curves
 >